dawaltconley/responsive-images/README.md

 </div>
 ```

-### Astro.js
+### Astro

-There is not currently a plugin for Astro.js projects, but integration is fairly
+There is not currently a plugin for Astro projects, but integration is fairly
 straightforward.
 Refer to
 [this guide](https://github.com/dawaltconley/responsive-images/blob/main/solutions/astro.md)
 for more information.